7

 Is there a difference between your house and your grandparents' house when it comes to food?
 What do they eat that might be different from you?
 Who prepares the food at your place?

-It is useful to explain to the students that this discourse allows them to hear about the variety of ethnic foods they know, and we can also learn about the social processes of which we are a part (for example, the growing equality between the sexes for meal preparation and clean-up, the emphasis on a healthy, vegetarian and vegan diet, etc.) and that there is single model.
+It is useful to explain to the students that this discourse allows them to hear about the variety of ethnic foods they know, and we can also learn about the social processes of which we are a part (for example, the growing equality between the sexes for meal preparation and clean-up, the emphasis on a healthy, vegetarian and vegan diet, etc.) and that there is no single model.
 There are families who make sure to eat together every day, there are those who gather to eat together on special occasions, there are those who make sure to eat homemade food and keep traditions that are passed down from generation to generation, there are those who mainly like to eat out, and so on.
 Either way, for many families, food is a means used to tell a story about the family.
 Because food doesn't just relate to how we nourish ourselves so we don't go hungry, it teaches us about the family customs, about the traditions we come from and how we treat them (what we choose to adopt and pass on to the next generation and what we choose to let go and create something new of our own), about the values of our family - do we welcome guests for example?
 All these can allow us to discover some things about ourselves and our classmates.

 Is there a recipe for a food in your family that can tell a story about your family?
 What is the food?
 Who makes it?
 From what country is the food?
 Food is a great way to tell about your family.
 Let’s take a look at a website: FOODISH.
 FOODISH is the culinary wing of ANU - Museum of the Jewish People.
 Food has an everlasting, compelling story to tell and when curiosity questions the cook and his or her dishes, fascinating elements of culture and history, techniques and ingredients, even specific table settings, bubble up to the surface – all worthy of intriguing investigation.
 Each journey can reveal intricate, storied threads of hardship, saving graces, lost and found connections, shared destinies, and of course, significant morsels of Jewish history.